Andrettin/Wyrmsun/readme.txt

 * Factions
 - The Suebi Tribe is now a polity instead.
 - Added support for the Minor Tribe neutral faction type.
 Minor tribes function in a similar way to mercenary companies.
-- Added the Wolfing Clan minor tribe (Gothic), from the 19th century novel The House of the Wolfings.
-The Wolfing Clan can be spawned on the Earth scenario map if certain conditions are met.
+- Added the Bearing Clan and Wolfing Clan minor tribes (Gothic), from the 19th century novel The House of the Wolfings.
+These clans can be spawned on the Earth scenario map if certain conditions are met.

 * Maps
 - The settlements in the Lorraine Plain map are now settlements which are actually in Lorraine.